preetsanjam/Web_Development/JavaScript/advanced-js/notes.md

         - globally by adding the string `'use strict'` directive as the first statement in the file.
         - locally by adding the string `'use strict'` directive as the first statement inside a function.
 - **Exception handling:**
     - A **try...catch** is a frequently used statement in different programming languages.
-It is used to handle error-prone portion of the code.
+It is used to handle error-prone portions of the code.
 Firstly, it tests the code for all possible errors it may have.
 Secondly, it implements actions to handle those errors (if any).
-    in `try{}` block, the code that needs possible error-testing is placed.
+    In `try{}` block, the code that needs possible error-testing is placed.
 If an error occurs, it passes to the `catch{}` block to take appropriate actions to handle the error, else it executes the code written in the `try` block.
     - The `catch{}` block handles the error of the code by executing the statements of the code written within it.
-This block is executed only when any error-prone code needs to be handled in the `try` block else the `catch` block is skipped.
+This block is executed only when any error-prone code needs to be handled in the `try` block, else the `catch` block is skipped.
     - JavaScript has a built-in `error.message` object that gives error information when an error occurs.
 The message property of the error object provides a human-readable string that gives details about the error or exception that occured.
     - The `catch` block contains either the built-in handler or the user-defined exception handler.
     - The `finally` block statements are executed after the execution of `try` and `catch` statements.
 It defines code statements that run regardless of the result.